VisionSystemsInc/terra/docs/terra/apps.rst

      # Example of calling using a docker
      docker run -it --rm -v /data/stuff:/images service1_image pipenv run python -m example.service1

 5. The "service runner" executed by the "service definition" is the actual algorithm that gets run.
 It must use the settings to get any paths to files or directories it will access, so that terra can perform any necessary :ref:`path translations <settings-path-translation>`.
-Technically the service runner does not need to by python, as the primary interface is a json file, environment variables, and a single CLI call.
-But non-python apps would not be able to take full advantage of the executor layer.
+Technically the service runner does not need to be python, as the primary interface is a json file, environment variables, and a single CLI call.
+But then non-python apps would not be able to take full advantage of the executor layer.
 #.
 The final terra app layer is the "task".
-If there are functions that can be called independently in parallel, :ref:`tasks <executor>` offer a single abstract API that will run your function in parallel
+If there are functions that can be called independently in parallel, :ref:`tasks <executor>` offer a single abstract API that will run your function in parallel.

 Adding Apps
 ===========